The Long Term Disability Plan (LTD) provides you with income in the event that you become totally disabled due to illness or injury.

 I need to apply for Long Term Disability - what happens next?

-You will receive an application package for Long Term Disability (LTD) benefits from Organizational Health and Effectiveness.
+You will receive an application package for Long Term Disability (LTD) benefits from Organizational Development, Equity and Health.
 Please note that your 26 week elimination period (waiting period) and General Illness Leave Benefits may not end at the same time.

 What if my LTD elimination period and General Illness leave end at different times?

 There may be other options available to you such as using accrued vacation time or requesting a leave with or without pay.
-Both options must be agreed to by both Organizational Health and Effectiveness and your department.
+Both options must be agreed to by both Organizational Development, Equity and Health and your department.
 Please contact your HSC (Health Support Consultant) or LTD Administrator to discuss what option may be right for you.

 What forms are in the application package and who needs to complete them?